pyeventsourcing/esdbclient/README.md

 is NOT gapless.

-The "commit position" returned by `append_events()` is that of the last recorded event in the given sequence of new events.
+The "commit position" returned by `append_events()` is that of the last recorded event in the given batch of new events.

 The "commit position" returned in this way can therefore be used to wait for a downstream component to have processed all the events that were recorded.